Dave Evans (singer): After AC/DC

 Evans also released a live recording, A Hell of a Night, which was a memorial gig for Bon Scott.
 It was recorded on the 20th anniversary of Scott's death, with Melbourne AC/DC tribute band Thunderstruck.
-Since then he has released six solo CDs.
+Since then he has released six solo studio albums.
+On 7 September 2026, Evans announced that he would be releasing his seventh studio album, Justice, on 2 October, his first in 19 years.